 Optimizing and increasing the reach of evidence-based practices to improve youth mental health

-The IMPACT Center focuses on solving three critical implementation challenges by partnering with stakeholders to test novel methods in carefully selected signature projects.
+The IMPACT Center focuses on solving three critical implementation challenges by partnering with community collaborators to test novel methods in carefully selected signature projects.

 Signature Project 1